 For a trans-national entity seeking a presence in India, whether directly or through contractual arrangement, structuring of the investment arrangement from a tax and regulatory perspective is very critical.
 This is especially true because the Indian pharmaceutical market has become the hotbed of M&A activity.
-In 2017, 46 M&A deals worth USD 1.47 billion were reported in the pharmaceutical sector.
-Some of the noteworthy ones are the acquisition of OctoPlus N.V, a Netherlands-based company, by Dr Reddy Laboratories, to get access to the Poly Lactic-CoGlycolic Acid (PLGA) technology for the formulation of complex injectables.
-Similarly, acquisition of a portfolio of anti-spasticity and pain management drugs from US based drug maker; Mallinckrodt by Piramal Enterprises.
+In 2022, 16 M&A deals worth nearly a billion dollars were reported in the pharmaceutical sector in India.3